 Look at that beautiful texture

 The texture of the dough is soft, but dense.
 It has a nice crumble and the folds of the plait are perfect for pulling apart to sop up pepperpot.
 I had a piece fresh out of the oven with butter and it was heaven.
-Being able to enjoy a good piece of bread that doesn’t have many additives or preservatives that tastes really great and is gluten free has been a quest of mine for so long and I am happy to be here.

-The Gluten Free Plait Bread Recipe:
+Tips for the Best Gluten Free Plait Bread

 Gluten Free Plait Bread